JS-RUH-1/W04D02-ReactComponent-Lab/README.md

 - Footer
 The Post component will represent one post only, and more posts could be added using the same component.
 </br>
-<i>Hint: use props to be able to change the content of the posts.<i>
+<i>Hint: use props to be able to change the content of the posts.</i>
 ![image](React_App.png)